BZoennchen/Pages/_drafts/musical-interrogation-IV.md

 This time in the series we use the most famous model architecture for generative purposes: the **transformer** {% cite vaswani:2017 %}.
 Transformers were initially targeted at natural language processing (NLP) problems, where the network input is a series of high-dimensional embeddings representing words or word fragments.
-It was introduced in 2017 by the authors of *Attention Is All You Need* {% cite vaswani:2017 %} to basically replace *recurrency* with *attention*.
+Transformers were introduced in 2017 by the authors of *Attention Is All You Need* {% cite vaswani:2017 %} to basically replace *recurrency* with *attention*.

 One of the problems with RNNs is that they can forget information that is further back in the sequence.
-While more sophisticated architecture such as LSTMs {% cite hochreiter:1997 %} and *gated recurrent units* (GRUs) {% cite chung2014 %} partially addressed this problem, but they still struggle with long term dependecies.
+While more sophisticated architectures, such as LSTMs {% cite hochreiter:1997 %} and *gated recurrent units* (GRUs) {% cite chung2014 %} partially, addressed this problem, they still struggle with long term dependecies.
 The idea that intermediate representations in the RNN should be exploited to produce the output led to the *attention mechanism* {% cite bahdanau:2014 %} and, in the end, to the transformer architecture {% cite vaswani:2017 %}.
-The transformer avoids the problem of vanishing or exploding gradients by avoiding recurrency that is by utilizing the whole sequence in parallel.
+The transformer avoids the problem of vanishing or exploding gradients by avoiding recurrency, that is, by utilizing the whole sequence in parallel.

 Today, all successful large language model (LLMs) utilize the transformer architecture.
-It brought us ChatGPT, LLama and BERT.
-To this day, there is no clear explanation why transformers are so effective.
+It brought us ChatGPT (based on GPT-3 {% cite brown:2020 %} and GPT-4 {% cite openai:2023 bubeck:2023 %}), LLaMA {% cite touvron:2023 %}, LLaMA 2 {% cite touvron:2023b %}, BERT {% cite devlin:2019 %} and many fine-tuned derivates such as CodeX {% cite chen:2021 %} .
+In the domain of symbolic music, transformers where also employed.
+Examples are the Music Transformer {% cite huang:2018 %}, the Pop Music Transformer {% cite huang:2020 %}, multi-track music generation {% cite ens:2020 %}, piano inpainting {% cite hadjeres:2021 %}, Theme Transformer {% cite shih:2022 %} and more.
+Furthermore there are transformers, such as MusicGen {% cite copet:2023 %} that generate audio output directly.

+While there is an intuitive explanation of the attention mechanism, it is still unclear why exaclty the transformer is so effective---there is rigorous mathematical proof.
 It is well-known how their components work and what mathematical operations are performed, but it is very hard to interpret the seemingly emerging power when all the small parts work together.
-One source of their effectiveness is that they relate tokens to other tokens more directly (without a hidden state which washes away the information).

-Their parallel computation make them especially suitable for the exploitation of multicore processors such as GPUs.
+One source of their effectiveness is that they relate tokens to other tokens more directly (without a hidden state which washes away the information) and the independence of multiple execution paths make them especially suitable for the exploitation of multicore processors such as GPUs and TPUs.
 However, looking at the whole sequence at once comes at a cost: computation and memory complexity!
-Therefore, to train transformers you require GPUs with a lot of memory which is concerning for artists who want to utilize transformers independently from proprietary cloud services.
+Therefore, to train transformers you require GPUs with a lot of memory which is concerning for artists who might want to utilize transformers independently from proprietary cloud services.

 Original transformers where introduced for natural language processing.
 However, since language datasets share some of the characteristics of musical notations, transformers achieve good results in learning the structure of symbolic pieces.
 In music as well as in language the number of input variables can be very large, and the statistics are similar at every position; it's not sensible to re-learn the meaning of the word *dog* at every possible position in a body of text.
-Language datasets and music datasets have the complication that their sequences very in length.
+Language datasets and music datasets have the complication that their sequences vary in length.

 However, we also have to remember that there are also differences between the two domains.
 The alphabet of musical notations has more than 26 symbols and there is a strong relation between certain symbols.
 For example, there is a strong relation between the C's of each octave or a whole and half note in the same pitch class.
-Furthermore, shifting all the letters in the text changes the meaning of the text dramatically while in the case of music this is not the case.
+Furthermore, shifting all the letters in a text changes the meaning of that text dramatically while in the case of music this is most often not the case.

 ## Attention in RNNs